sabine33/patient_management_api/readme.md

 - Database for local setup? use docker-compose.

 * Git push on staging branch will deploy it to render.

+## Database

+- Database first approach was used, but you can do : npx prisma db push or run seed.sql file on database server.

 ## Swagger Docs